Why Your Facebook ROAS Dropped Suddenly on Your Ads

 This is another issue that should be noticeable in other ways first, but hey, it's something to check if all else has failed.
 Facebook allows you to set a cap on your account's ad spend, to avoid going dramatically over budget and causing all manner of problems.
 If your account reaches this cap, your ads will stop, and all your assorted metrics will plummet.
 Of course, ROAS might not change, since both returns and spend cut off, but hey.

 How to fix it: Check to see if you have an account cap and if you've reached it.
 If you have, increase it or remove it.
+If you're also concerned about wasted ad spend elsewhere, it may be worth evaluating your broader marketing investments to make sure every dollar is working for you.

 Facebook's Tracking Broke